petervdmeer/endless-sky/docs/rfcs/text/0052-formation-flying.md

       - If given in a repeat section, then this gives the delta to apply to the anchor compared to the previous arc.
       - Defaults to 0,0 if not given, except for repeat sections where the default is applying the original anchor again.
       - Giving this keyword multiple times works the same as for the start keyword for lines.
-   - `slots <nr#>`: The amount of slots on an arc.
-(Default is 1, meaning that the arc is a single point at the start location.)
+   - `positions <nr#>`: The amount of positions on an arc.
+(Default is 1, meaning that the arc is a single position at the start location.)

-      - Or the amount of slots to increase/decrease on each growth step when given in an arc repeat section.
-      - Ships/slots are distributed evenly over the arc between the start and the end coordiate.
+      - Ships/positions are distributed evenly over the arc between the start and the end coordiate.
-      - The keyword `regulated` indicates that the slots increase will only happen when the resulting space between ships is at least the same amount as on the original line.
+      - The keyword `regulated` that the increase in positions will only happen when the resulting space between ships is at least the same amount as on the original arc.
-   - `skip [first] [last]` Indicates if the first and/or last slot in the arc needs to be skipped.
+   - `skip [first] [last]` Indicates if the first and/or last position in the arc needs to be skipped.
    - `centered` Indicates that the arc grows from the center instead of the start position.
    - `repeat`: Section for repeating an arc when the formation needs to grow.
       - Repeat arcs that reach a size of 0 will not repeat further.
-      - The keyword 'alternating' indicates that every uneven repeating arc will fill from end to start instead of from start to end, similar to this keyword on lines.
+      - The keyword `alternating` indicates that every 1st, 3rd, and every other uneven repeating arc will fill from end to start instead of from start to end, similar to how this keyword is used on lines.
+      - The `"positions delta"` keyword gives the amount of positions to increase/decrease on each a repeat that is done.
       - A single arc can have multiple repeat sections.